Historical Places to in See Istanbul

 Cafer Aga Madrasah

-Situated next to the Hagia Sophia Museum, this historical place is a place where those who want to give a tea break and definitely seek alternatives for peaceful breakfasts on Sundays must definitely visit.
+Cafer Aga Madrasah situated next to the Hagia Sophia Mousque, this historical place is a place where those who want to give a tea break and definitely seek alternatives for peaceful breakfasts on Sundays must definitely visit.
 Caferaga Madrasah, built by Architect Mimar Sinan paid by Babussaade lord Cafer Aga in 1599, gained an official status with the arrangements made in 1989.

-The foundation provides training in dozens of different fields such as ney, oud, marbling, calligraphy, tile, painting, mosaic and Ottoman.
-Today, it is still used as a madrasah and gives education to people on the one hand and shows the most hospitality of those who visit the Historical Peninsula.
+The foundation provides training in dozens of different fields such as ney, oud, marbling, calligraphy, tile, painting and mosaics.
+Today, it is still used as a art school and gives education to people on the one hand and shows the most hospitality of those who visit the historical peninsula.

-Hagia Sophia is the largest church built by the Eastern Roman Empire in Istanbul and was built three times in the same place.
+Hagia Sophia is the largest church-(again become mosque) built by the Eastern Roman Empire in Istanbul and was built three times in the same place.
 When it was first built, it was called Megale Ekklesia (Great Church) and from the 5th century it was defined as Hagia Sophia (Sacred Wisdom).

-Hagia Sophia served as a cathedral as the capital's largest church, where the rulers were crowned during the Eastern Roman Empire.
+Hagia Sophia served as a cathedral as the capital's largest church, where the rulers were crowned at the Roman Empire period.

 Basilica Cistern is among the most curious places to see, with interesting legends reported to be alive with columns rising in the water.
-The Basilica Cistern, which was used by the Byzantine Emperor to meet the palace water need, continued for a while during the reign of Sultan Mehmet the Conqueror.
+Basilica cistern, which was used by the Byzantine Emperor to meet the palace water need, continued for a while during the reign of Fatih Sultan Mehmet the Conqueror.

 Hurrem Sultan Bath

-Hurrem Bath, located between the Hagia Sophia Museum and the Blue Mosque in Istanbul; It was built by Hurrem Sultan, the wife of Kanuni Sultan Suleyman, the sultan of the period, between 1556 and 1557 by Mimar Sinan.
-Hurrem Bath was built next to Hagia Sophia.
+Hurrem Sultan Bath, located between the Hagia Sophia Museum and the Blue Mosque in Istanbul; It was built by Hurrem Sultan, the wife of Kanuni Sultan Suleiman, between 1556 and 1557 by architect Sinan.
+Hurrem bath is still next to Hagia Sophia and use as a luxury Turkish Bath.

 The bath, which was active until 1910, was closed in later periods.
-When the prison was overrun for a period, the prisoners were kept here and used in different periods as a gas and paper store.
-Hagia Sophia Hürrem Sultan Bath, one of the most important works in Istanbul, was restored between 1957 and 1958 and served as a carpet sales shop until 2008.
+When the prison was overrun for a period, the prisoners were kept Hurrem Sultan Bath and used in different periods as a gas and paper store.
+The Bath, one of the important architectural works in Istanbul, was restored between 1957 and 1958 and served as a carpet sales shop until 2008.
 The structure, which was designed as a classical bath in the Ottoman period, has a double bath shape and has a length of 75 meters.

-For the cistern located in Sultanahmet, we suggest to you visit at weekend.
+For the Binbirdirek cistern located in Sultanahmet, we suggest to you visit at weekend.

-The island known as Buyukada, Heybeliada, Burgazada were also known as Prince Islands in ancient times.
+The İslands known as Princes Island (Buyukada), Heybelislands, Burgazislands, Kınalıislands were also known as Prince Islands in ancient times.
 The reason for this is that many members of the palace crowned during the Byzantine Empire were exiled to this island because they were away from Istanbul and had to live there.

 Nowadays, the nostalgic atmosphere has become the first addresses of week-end getaways because of the still-used phaetons and lack of traffic.
 The islands have become a sight to many local and foreign tourists who want to picnic, ride bicycles, taste nostalgia.

-Dolmabahce Palace, one of the most magnificent buildings of Istanbul, was established in the most beautiful part of the Bosphorus.
+Dolmabahce Palace, it's magnificent buildings of Istanbul, was built in the beautiful part of the Bosphorus.
 Before the Dolmabahce Palace was built, Evliya Celebi wrote that Yavuz Sultan Selim had built a mansion in this area.
-At the same time, the area where the Dolmabahce Palace was located just 400 years ago was a bay where the Ottoman Captain's House housed the navy ships.
+At the same time, the area where the Dolmabahce Palace was located just 400 years ago was a bay where the Ottoman Captain's housed the navy ships.
 In time, maritime ceremonies were held in this bay.
 But after a while it began to become a swamp.
 17th century began to be filled.
-After a while, this filled bay was called Hasbahce.
-The sultans used it to relax and have fun.
-During this period, it was also known as Besiktas Coast Palace with its pavilions and mansions built in the region.
+After a while, this filled bay was called hasbahce.
+Sultans used it to relax and have fun.
+At this period, it was also known as Besiktas Coast Palace with its pavilions and mansions built in the region.

-Dolmabahce Palace, which was built by Abdülmecit I in 1842 and continued until 1853, was used by Abdulmecit for both living and official works.
+The Palace, which was built by Abdulmecit I in 1842 and continued until 1853, was used by Abdulmecit for both living and official works.
 Abdulaziz, the brother of Abdulmecit, also lived here.
 But neither could sit here for long.
-After declaration of the Republic of Turkey, Dolmabahce Palace became the Presidential Residence of Ataturk with the proclamation of the Republic.
+After declaration of the Republic of Turkey, Dolmabahce Palace became the Presidential Residence of Ataturk with the proclamation of the republic.
 It is of great importance for the Turkish nation to be built during the Ottoman period, to be the Presidential Residence and to be the place where Ataturk died on November 10, 1938.

-The Rumeli Fortress was built by Fatih Sultan Mehmet in the district of Sarıyer, which gives the district where it is located on the Bosphorus, just across the Anatolian Fortress before the conquest of Istanbul.
-Hisar was built to prevent attacks from the north of the Bosphorus.
+Rumeli Fortress was built by Fatih Sultan Mehmet in the district of Sarıyer, which gives the district where it is located on the Bosphorus, just across the Anatolian Fortress before the conquest of Istanbul.
+Hisar (Fortress ) was built to prevent attacks from the north of the Bosphorus.

 It is the narrowest point to ensure the safety of the sea.
 Rumeli Fortress was built before the city siege and was completed in 1452 in an incredibly short period of time, in order to prevent the help and reinforcements that may come from the Black Sea during the siege of Istanbul against an earlier Turkish fortress on the opposite shore.